 In the IT industry, the topic of "sustainability" came to the fore through "Green IT".
 Resource-saving components with low energy consumption and environmentally friendly materials suddenly shaped the picture.
 Today, energy-saving computers, monitors with low radiation levels and resource-saving printers are the norm in data centers and workplaces around the world.

 Office and building cabling also follow the concept of sustainability.
 More durable, economical materials that offer high data throughput are replacing outdated cable structures.
-With the FTT-ACP concept from Rosenberger OSI - an innovative, redundant Ethernet cabling concept - the amount of copper cables required for office or building cabling can be drastically reduced.
+With the FTTACP concept, which Rosenberger OSI uses - an innovative, redundant Ethernet cabling concept - the amount of copper cables required for office or building cabling can be drastically reduced.
 This also drastically reduces the consumption of raw materials for such an infrastructure and conserves valuable resources.

 Modern infrastructure thanks to resource-conserving cables